Home » Central High School » CHS Student Services

 melissa.baumgartner@central301.net

 I have been a Registered Nurse for many years and have spent the last 12 years at Central High School.
-My husband and I live in St. Charles and have 3 daughters, 2 dogs and 2 cats.
-In my personal time I also enjoy helping people and am currently a co-founder of a medical mission in Guatemala providing health care to the underserved indigenous population.
+My husband and I live in St. Charles and have three daughters, two dogs, and two cats.
+In my personal time, I also enjoy helping people and am currently a co-founder of a medical mission in Guatemala providing health care to the underserved indigenous population.

 #WeAreCentral